 RÉSERVE BIOLOGIQUE DÉPARTEMENTALE

-A witness to the history of the Marais Poitevin, this magnificent reserve has been shaped by hand.
-Water is the essential element that structures this spacious landscape where fullness reigns.
-In the past, this natural area was a refuge for hutters, local inhabitants and also a place for the production of firewood.
-It has become a receptacle for rare fauna and flora.
+A witness to the history of the Marais Poitevin, this reserve has been shaped by man over the centuries.
+Water is the essential element that gives structure to this spacious landscape where plenitude reigns.
+Once home to the local inhabitants, the Huttiers, but also a place where firewood was produced, this natural area is now home to a rare variety of flora and fauna.

 - Sensitive natural area